shredthaGNAR/stars/README.md

 * [Czarto/Adwords-Scripts](https://github.com/Czarto/Adwords-Scripts): Google Ads Bidding scripts
 * [piroor/aggregate-tabs-to-main-window](https://github.com/piroor/aggregate-tabs-to-main-window): Aggregate new tabs to a window which has most many tabs and largest size.
 * [fastaddons/AI-Anywhere](https://github.com/fastaddons/AI-Anywhere): None
-* [KnightmareVIIVIIXC/AIO-Firebog-Blocklists](https://github.com/KnightmareVIIVIIXC/AIO-Firebog-Blocklists): ⛔ Supercharge your network security with DNS blocklists from The Firebog ⛔ Daily updates shield you from ads, trackers, malware, phishing, crypto, and NSFW content ⛔ Works with DNS applications, hosts files, and adblock browser extensions for a safer, ad-free world wide web experience ⛔
+* [KnightmareVIIVIIXC/AIO-Firebog-Blocklists](https://github.com/KnightmareVIIVIIXC/AIO-Firebog-Blocklists): ⛔ Supercharge your network security with DNS blocklists from The Firebog ⛔ Daily updates shield you from ads, trackers, malware, and more ⛔ Works with DNS applications, hosts files, and adblock browser extensions for a safer, ad-free world wide web experience ⛔
 * [air-controller/air-controller-desktop](https://github.com/air-controller/air-controller-desktop): A new handy and powerful Android phone assistant， powered by Flutter.
 * [canalnoises/AirDrop-Shortcut](https://github.com/canalnoises/AirDrop-Shortcut): A script to select AirDrop from Finder's Share menu.
 Assign to a keyboard shortcut for quick AirDropping.
 * [Airmail/AirmailPlugIn-Framework](https://github.com/Airmail/AirmailPlugIn-Framework): None